Collegiate-Edu-Nation/chatbot-util/docs/instructions.md

 ### Retrieval

 - This file is from the Google Sheet named 'FAQ' in `CEN/AI/Chatbot/`
-- Simply download the tab named 'Enter Here' as a `.csv` file (Comma Separated Values)
+- Open the Sheet, then download the tab named 'Enter Here' as a `.csv` file (Comma Separated Values)
-- Create the directory `.chatbot-util/` in your Home folder
-- Move this downloaded file to `~/.chatbot-util/`

 ### Format